lightning/bolts/01-messaging.md

   - MUST send `init` as the first Lightning message for any connection.
   - MUST set feature bits as defined in [BOLT #9](09-features.md).
   - MUST set any undefined feature bits to 0.
+  - SHOULD NOT set features greater than 13 in `globalfeatures`.
-  - SHOULD use the minimum lengths required to represent the feature fields.
+  - SHOULD use the minimum length required to represent the `features` field.

 The receiving node:
   - MUST wait to receive `init` before sending any other messages.
+  - MUST combine (logical OR) the two feature bitmaps into one logical `features` map.
   - MUST respond to known feature bits as specified in [BOLT #9](09-features.md).
   - upon receiving unknown _odd_ feature bits that are non-zero:
     - MUST ignore the bit.